aryan1sharma/NOTE_CourseWorkProjects/README.md

   - Programming assignment 2: building my own system calls for the xv6 operating system (a port of a classic version of Unix to a modern processor, Intel's x86)
   - Programming assignment 3: building my own shell that can execute commands using fork() and exec(), and has basic functionality such as (un)aliasing, redirection, and batch mode processing in addition to the normal interactive shell mode
   - Programming assignment 4: building our own scheduler (policy and mechanism) for the xv6 operating system
-  - Programming assignment 5: building an (d)encryption system for pages in the xv6 operating system using their Page Table Entries (PTE).
+  - Programming assignment 5: building an (de/en)cryption system for pages in the xv6 operating system using their Page Table Entries (PTE).